dsernst/quotes/_posts/2015-01-03-how-to-criticize-effectively.md

 3. You should mention anything you have learned from your target.
 4. Only then are you permitted to say so much as a word of rebuttal or criticism.

-And if that sounds too good to be true, Brainpickings' editor Maria Popova suggets another advantage:
+And if that sounds too good to be true, Brainpickings' editor Maria Popova adds another advantage:

 > But rather than a naively utopian, Pollyannaish approach to debate, Dennett points out this is actually a sound psychological strategy that accomplishes one key thing: It transforms your opponent into a more receptive audience for your criticism or dissent, which in turn helps advance the discussion.